sylabs/singularity/e2e/README.md

 ### Functional options to testenv.RunSingularity()

 The first argument to testenv.RunSingularity() is Go's `*testing.T` object for the current test.
-But the rest of the arguments are a variadic set of [functional options](https://dave.cheney.net/2014/10/17/functional-options-for-friendly-apis).
+This is followed by one or more [functional options](https://dave.cheney.net/2014/10/17/functional-options-for-friendly-apis).
 The e2e suite defines a whole host of functional options for testenv.RunSingularity(), and we will highlight only some of them here; the